portableant/personal-blog/_drafts/digidoc2018394-autosave-v1-digidoc2018.md

   </blockquote>
 </div></figure>

-That was the end of Research and Innovation day, which was then capped by a reception in the brilliant Engine Shed facility and a conference speaker&#8217;s dinner and late night network building in Hotel Colessio bar.&nbsp;
+That was the end of Research and Innovation day, which was then capped by a reception in the brilliant Engine Shed facility and a conference speaker&#8217;s dinner and late night network building in Hotel Colessio bar.

 ### Digifest Day 1